 Are you ready to find a tennis coach or do you need to know about the cost of tennis lessons before you take the plunge?

-The Mental Health Benefits of Tennis
+The Mental Health Benefits for Tennis

 John McEnroe aside, tennis players are a fairly even-tempered bunch.
-For all that they have a wicked backhand and could probably run circles around most everyone so great is their endurance, you might never find a devotee of tennis rampaging around town.
+For all that, they have a wicked backhand and could probably run circles around most everyone so great is their endurance, you might never find a devotee of tennis rampaging around town.